Family Church Data Privacy Notice

 1. Your personal data

 Personal data relates to a living individual who can be identified from that data.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.
-The processing of personal data is governed by the General Data Protection Regulation (the “GDPR”) which is the new data privacy law that is being introduced in the UK from 25 May 2018.
+The processing of personal data is governed by the General Data Protection Regulation (the “GDPR”) which is the new data privacy law that was introduced in the UK from 25 May 2018 as part of the Data Protection Act 2018.
 We, and many other organisations which store personal data, are therefore providing more details about how we collect and use your personal information.

 2. Who we are.